-8.9.1 When running the test application, I get "EAL: map_all_hugepages(): open failed: Permission denied Cannot init memory"?
+8.1 What does "EAL: map_all_hugepages(): open failed: Permission denied Cannot init memory" mean?

 This is most likely due to the test application not being run with sudo to promote the user to a superuser.
 Alternatively, applications can also be run as regular user.
 For more information, please refer to DPDK Getting Started Guide.